British Hong Kong: Growth and expansion

 The Treaty of Nanking failed to satisfy British expectations of a major expansion of trade and profit, which led to increasing pressure for a revision of the terms.
 In October 1856, Chinese authorities in Canton detained the Arrow, a Chinese-owned ship registered in Hong Kong to enjoy the protection of the British flag.
 The Consul in Canton, Harry Parkes, claimed the hauling down of the flag and arrest of the crew were "an insult of very grave character".
-Parkes and Sir John Bowring, the fourth Governor of Hong Kong, seized the incident to pursue a forward policy.
+Parkes and Sir John Bowring, the fourth Governor of Hong Kong, seized on the incident to pursue a forward policy.
 In March 1857, Palmerston appointed Lord Elgin as Plenipotentiary, with the aim of securing a new and satisfactory treaty.
 A French expeditionary force joined the British to avenge the execution of a French missionary in 1856.
 In 1860, the capture of the Taku Forts and occupation of Beijing led to the Treaty of Tientsin and Convention of Peking.
 In the Treaty of Tientsin, the Chinese accepted British demands to open more ports, navigate the Yangtze River, legalise the opium trade and have diplomatic representation in Beijing.
 During the conflict, the British occupied the Kowloon Peninsula, where the flat land was valuable training and resting ground.
 The area in what is now south of Boundary Street and Stonecutters Island was ceded in the Convention of Peking.

 In 1898, the British sought to extend Hong Kong for defence.
 After negotiations began in April 1898, with the British Minister in Beijing, Sir Claude MacDonald, representing Britain, and diplomat Li Hongzhang leading the Chinese, the Second Convention of Peking was signed on 9 June.
 Since the foreign powers had agreed by the late 19th century that it was no longer permissible to acquire outright sovereignty over any parcel of Chinese territory, and in keeping with the other territorial cessions China made to Russia, Germany and France that same year, the extension of Hong Kong took the form of a 99-year lease.
 The lease consisted of the rest of Kowloon south of the Sham Chun River and 230 islands, which became known as the New Territories.
 The British formally took possession on 16 April 1899.